Laverdure77/Portfolio_Forecasting/README.md

 Parameters:

+The POST request body is a JSON format with two keys:

 tickers: a list of strings containing the tickers of the assets in the portfolio.
 weights: a list of integers containing the weights of the assets in the portfolio.

-You can test it on the post tab of the api documentation, or using a api client like thunderclient.
+You can test it on the post tab of the api documentation, or using an api client like thunderclient or postman.

 <p align="center">
 <img src=".\datas\Query_render.png" alt="efficient frontier" align="center">